SimonScholz/simonscholz.github.io/content/tutorials/quarkus-container-registry/index.md

 Since the sample application from above is using Micrometer with Prometheus, you should now be able to see exposed metrics in the browser: http://localhost:8080/q/metrics

-## Publish to container registry using a GitHub Action
+## Publish to container to ghcr registry using GitHub Actions

 ... to be continued ...